Master's in Educational Administration Online

 - Affordability (1/3): the average out-of-state tuition per credit hour

-- Completion Time (1/3): minimum amount of course work required for certification
+- Completion Time (1/3): the minimum amount of course work required for certification

-- Academic Reputation (1/3): the rank of the school’s parent institution according to US News
+- Academic Reputation (1/3): the rank of the school’s parent institution according to U.S. News & World Report

-If you are interested in a broader overview of distance learning information visit our ranking of the best colleges online.
+Students interested in a broader overview of distance learning information can visit our ranking of the best colleges online.

 - Tuition Per Credit: $380